First Act. Presentation of Jesus: Mark 1.14-8.30

 Counter Opposition (Mark 3.7-19)

 Life is full of decisions.
 We make them every day.
 We often say things like, “I’m not going to make a decision on that issue.”
 When, in fact, we just made a decision not to make a decision.
-A decision is the act of making up one’s mind.
-Most Jesus followers cop out of making decisions based on the following: If something good happens, it must be God’s will.
+A decision is an act of making up one’s mind.
+Most Jesus followers cop-out of making decisions based on the following: If something good happens, it must be God’s will.
 If something bad happens, it must not be God’s will.

 I have been a part of working in churches in four different denominations.
 They all worked pretty much the same.
 If you toed the distinctive theological line, they left you alone.
 If, however, you spoke or wrote about something different than the status quo, you are seen as a threat and your demise is almost predetermined, unless of course, you are leading a large group of congregants.
 Those folks seem to have some leverage, so to speak.
 As an example, once in a group of meetings that I was teaching in Arkansas, I taught a Sunday school class before the main service where I was also going to speak.
 Someone asked me a question and I gave a fair answer.
 What I was unaware of was that the question being asked had a settled answer in that church.
 The person asking the question was perplexed that I did not give the selected prescribed answer.
 After the main service, the lead pastor approached me and told me that I had stepped over the theological bounds of that congregation and told me that what I had said was like taking a feather pillow and opening it up and flinging the feathers everywhere and once that was done, one could never gather them all up again and put the pillow back together.
 I felt like I was listening to Humpty Dumpty.